deaxparadox/ArtOfAI/docs/glossary/data-augmentation.md

 ##### Retail

 Retail environment s use model to identify products and assign them to category based on visual factors.
 Data augmentation can product synthetic data variations of product images, creating a training set that has more variance in terms of lighting conditions, image backgrounds, and product angles.

+### How does data augmentation work?

+Data augmentation transforms, edits, or modifies existing data to create variations.
+The following is a belief overview of the process.

+##### Dataset exploration

+The first stage of data augmentation is to analyze an existing dataset and understand its characteristics.
+Features like the size of input images, the distribution of the data, or the text structure all give further context for augmentation.

+You can select different data augmentation techniques based on the underlyig data type and the desired results.
+For exampe, augmenting a dataset with many images includes adding noise to them, scaling, or cropping them.
+Alternatively, augmenting test dataset for natural language processing.

+##### Augmentation of existing data

+After you've selected the data augmentation technique that work best for your desired goal, you begin applying different transformations.
+Data points or image samples in the dataset transform by using your selected agumentation method, providing a range of new augmented samples.

+During the augmentation process, you maintina the same labeling rules for data consistency, ensuring that the synthetic data includes the same labels corresponding to the source data.

+Typically, you look through the synthetic images to determine whether the transformation succeeded.
+This additional human-led step helps maintain higher data quality.

+##### Integrate data forms

+Next, you combine the new, augmented data with the original data to produce ta larger training dataset for the ML model.
+When you're training the model, you use his composist dataset of both kinds of data.

+The new data points that are created by synthetic data augmentation carry the same [bais](bais.md) as the original input data.
+To prevent baises from transferring into your new data, address any bias in the source data before starting the data augmentation process.

+### What are some data augmentation techniques?

+Data augmentation tehcniques vary across different data types and distinct business contexts.

+##### Computer vision

+Data augmentation is a central technique in computer vision tasks.
+It help create diverse data representation and tackle class imbalances in a training dataset.

+The first usage of augmentation in computer vision is through position augmentation.
+This strategy crops, flips, or rotates an input image to create augmented images.
+Croping either resizes the images or crops a small part of the original image to create a new one.
+Rotation, flip, and resizing transformation all alter the original randomly with a given probability of providing new images.

+Another usage of augmentation in computer vision is in color augmentation.
+This strategy adjusts the elementary factors of a training image, such as it's brightlness, contract degree, or saturation.
+These common image transformation change the hue, dark, and light balence, and separation between an image's darkset and lightest areas to create augmented images.

+##### Audio data augmentation

+Audio files, such as speech recordings, are also a common field where you can use data augmentation.
+Audio transformations typically include injected random or Gaussian noise into some audio, fast-forwarding parts, changing the speed of the parts by a fixed rate, or altering the pitch.

+##### Text data augmentation

+Text augmentation is a vital data augmentation technique for NLP and other text-related sectors of ML.
+Transformations of text data include shuffling sentences, changing the positions of words, repalcing words with close synonyms, inserting random words, and deleting random words.

+##### Neural style transfer

+Neural style transger is an advanced form of data augmentation that deconstructs images into smaller parts.
+It uses a series of convolutional layers that separate the style and context of an image, producing many images from a single one.

+##### Adversarial training

+Changes on the pixel level create a challenge for an ML model.
+Some samples include a layer of impreceptible noise over an image to test the model's ability to preceive the image underneath.
+This strateg is a preventive form of data augmentation focuing on potential unauthorized access in-the real world.